-It’s this time of year when I really start to miss the fresh produce from my garden.
-Winter has just started and it seems like such a long time until my garden will again be flourishing.
+This time of year, I really miss fresh produce from my garden.
+It seems like a long time before my garden will be flourishing again.
 During these cold winter months it is as important as ever for us to get enough vegetables.
-Winter squash can be a great vegetable to incorporate into your diet to make sure you are getting necessary nutrients.
-In fact, it’s called winter squash because it can be harvested in the fall and reserved for use all winter long!
-It is full of fiber, Vitamin A and C, as well as many antioxidants to keep your body healthy and strong.
+Winter squash is a great vegetable to incorporate into your diet to make sure you are getting necessary nutrients.
+In fact, it is called winter squash because it can be harvested in the fall and reserved for use all winter long!
+It is full of fiber, Vitamin A and C, and many antioxidants to keep your body healthy and strong.

 It has an especially tough rind.
 The rind is edible, but most people like to remove it because it is so tough.
-This squash can be a great substitute for sweet potatoes in many recipes.
+Use it as a substitute for sweet potatoes in many recipes.
 It’s very versatile and can be roasted, pureed, or used in soups and stews.

 When selecting a butternut squash, look at the stem.
 It should be firmly attached.
 The squash should feel heavy in your hand.
 Avoid choosing any squash that have wrinkly skin or cuts in the skin.
 Although unprepared squash will store for several months, cut up pieces should be stored in the refrigerator and will last for about 5 days.

-The same thick skin that keeps butternut squash from spoiling can also make it tough to prepare.
 An easy way to remove the skin of the butternut squash is to cook it in your microwave for a few minutes before removing the skin.
 First, poke several holes in the squash with a fork.
 This allows built up pressure from steam inside the squash to escape so the squash doesn’t explode!
 Next, slice the top and the bottom of the squash.
 The top is the end where you can see the stem growing out.
 The bottom is the opposite end.
-Now, stick it in the microwave on high for 3-5 minutes.
+Place it in the microwave on high for 3-5 minutes.
 This will soften the skin enough that it becomes easier to peel off with a knife or vegetable peeler.
 With the skin removed, the squash is now ready for you to prepare however you would like.

 Click here to check out these Top 10 Ways to Use Butternut Squash.